Skip to Content

 If you want more ideas on what to make from upcycled denim, you should check out my comprehensive A to Z guide to denim crafts and these handmade gifts for men.

-If you liked these denim bow ties, then you will probably like these other fun denim upcycled.
+If you liked these denim bow ties, you will probably like these fun denim upcycled ones.
 These bow ties can be made from fabric scraps, not just denim or leather scraps.

 Yield: Denim Bows